 Hopefully, the licensee will agree to arbitrate the matter in the United States.
 If not, there are three popular (though expensive) spots for international arbitration:

 Foreign registrations.
 If your works are protected by U.S. intellectual property laws like copyright or design patent law, you should determine whether it's worth your while to obtain foreign copyright or patent registration in the countries where your work is being manufactured or distributed.
 You may be able to require that the licensee handle these administrative tasks as part of the license.

 Become familiar with international trade terminology and rules so you can speak knowledgeably about things like "F.O.B." and "letters of credit."
 You can get a crash course by reviewing the resources below.

-Get more information on negotiating and drafting a solid license agreement -- and obtain sample agreements -- by referencing the following Nolo books and form kits: Getting Permission: How to License and Clear Copyrighted Materials Online and Off (for art licensing); or the eFormKit, License & Merchandise Creative Art .
+Get more information on negotiating and drafting a solid license agreement, and obtain sample agreements, by referencing the following Nolo books and form kits: Getting Permission: How to License and Clear Copyrighted Materials Online and Off (for art licensing) and the eFormKit, License & Merchandise Creative Art .